 Wyoming Residents May File Asbestos Claims Against Former Employers

 Wyoming allows mesothelioma patients one of the longest time limits on filing an asbestos lawsuit in the entire U.S. The statute of limitations allows a person to file a claim up to 4 years from the date of diagnosis, while families who have lost a relative to mesothelioma have 2 years from the date of death to file suit.
 However, due to the complex nature of these cases and the demands of treatment, it is best to file a claim as quickly as possible.

 If you are struggling after a mesothelioma diagnosis, it will cost you nothing to learn more about your options.
 The asbestos attorneys at Neblett, Beard & Arsenault work on a contingency fee basis, which means you don’t pay unless we win compensation for your illness.
-Simply fill out the contact form on this page, or call us to schedule a free consultation today.
+To learn more, please contact us online or call us directly at 318.588.6303 for a free consultation.